archival-0x/ghostpass/README.md

 ## 1. Introduction

+> The lack of use of third-party libraries and modules allow us to demonstrate the efficiencies of such a password manager using just
+> native Python functionality.
+Of course, utilizing such other libraries / modules are still feasible, but performance and security must
+> be evaluated accordingly.

 ### 1.1 Problems

 1. Web-based password managers are centralized, and data breech for undiscovered vulnerability results in catastrophic events.